Ego-motion in Self-Aware Deep Learning

 Assume that the network has learned a hierarchy of progressively more abstract representations.
 Then, to get different levels of compression, we can store only the corresponding number of topmost layers and generate the rest.
 By solving unsupervised deep learning, the network would order information according to its importance and store it with that priority.

 What do they usually say about “standing on the shoulders of giants”?
-It turns out that two key components of this recent DeepMind developer comes from way back in 2016.
+It turns out that two key components of this recent DeepMind development come from way back in 2016.

-There are many prognosticators who are predicting an AI winter.
+Many prognosticators are predicting an AI winter.
 These are likely researchers that have either little exposure in the field or don’t have a good conceptual model to identify key milestones.
 It is extremely critical to have a good conceptual model of cognition to be able to wade through the thousands of papers that are published every year in Deep Learning.
 Just this year, 4900 papers were submitted to NIPS:

 Abstract: Few ideas have enjoyed as large an impact on deep learning as convolution.
 For any problem involving pixels…arxiv.org